minerllabs/public-site/basalt/index.md

 - June-July: New MineRL, models and other material will be released.
 - 1st of July: Competition begins and we start accepting submissions.
 - October: Submissions close, evaluation begins.
-- December: Winners announced at the NeurIPS 2022 Competition Track event.
+- December: Winners are announced at the NeurIPS 2022 Competition Track event.

 <h3 style="width: 100%; text-align: center;"> Competition Overview </h3>

 All submissions are done through [AIcrowd](https://www.aicrowd.com/challenges/neurips-2022-minerl-basalt-competition).
-Please follow the AICrowd page for the most up-to-date information and instructions, which are **subject to change** prior to competition start.
+Please follow the AICrowd page for the most up-to-date information and instructions, which are **subject to change** prior to the competition start.

 <h4 style="width: 100%; text-align: left;"> Submission: Submit Trained Agents </h4>
 - Participants train agents to solve BASALT tasks.
 Participants submit both the training code as well as already-trained models for evaluation.

 <h4 style="width: 100%; text-align: left;"> Online Leaderboard </h4>
-- During the competition, evaluation system will generate videos from already-trained models on new environment seeds.
+- During the competition, the evaluation system will generate videos from already-trained models on hidden environment seeds.
-- We will use automatic metrics to provide immediate feedback and rough comparison of the solutions submitted so far.
+- We will use automatic metrics to provide immediate feedback and a rough comparison of the solutions submitted so far.
 This ranking **does not** reflect the final ranking in any way, it is included only to provide immediate feedback on the competition.

 <h4 style="width: 100%; text-align: left;"> Evaluation Phase 1</h4>
-- After submission deadline, submissions will be shown to Mechanical Turk workers or contractors, and they are asked to rank which of the submissions were better at solving the task.
+- After the submission deadline, submissions will be shown to Mechanical Turk workers or contractors, and they are asked to rank which of the submissions were better at solving the task.
 - The top 20 submissions will proceed to the Phase 2 evaluation.

 <h4 style="width: 100%; text-align: left;"> Evaluation Phase 2</h4>